-- 6.4.1.
-The permittee shall keep the records required in Table 6 of this subpart to show continuous compliance with each emission or operating limitation that applied.
-[45CSR34; 40 CFR §63.6655(d)] - 6.4.2.
-The permittee must keep records of the maintenance conducted on the stationary RICE in order to demonstrate that the permittee operated and maintained the stationary RICE and after-treatment control device (if any) according to the permittee's own maintenance plan.
-[45CSR34; 40 CFR §§63.6655(e) and (e)(2)] - 6.4.3.
-For an existing emergency stationary RICE located at an area source of HAP emissions that does not meet the standards applicable to non-emergency engines, you must keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
-The owner or operator must document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.
-If the engine is used for the purposes specified in \$63.6640(f)(2)(ii) or (iii) or \$63.6640(f)(4)(ii), the owner or operator must keep records of the notification of the emergency situation, and the date, start time, and end time of engine operation for these purposes.
-[45CSR34; 40 CFR §§63.6655(f) and (f)(2)]
+5.4.3.
+The permittee must keep records of the maintenance conducted on each stationary RICE in order to demonstrate that the permittee operated and maintained each stationary RICE and after-treatment control device (if any) according to the permittee's own maintenance plan.

+[45CSR34; 40 CFR §63.6655(e)(2)]

+5.4.4.
+The permittee must keep records of the hours of operation of the engine that is recorded through the non-resettable hour meter.
+The permittee must document how many hours are spent for emergency operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.
+If the engine is used for the purposes specified in 40CFR§63.6640(f)(2)(ii) or (iii) or 40CFR§63.6640(f)(4)(ii), the permittee must keep records of the notification of the emergency situation, and the date, start time, and end time of engine operation for these purposes.

+[45CSR34; 40 CFR §63.6655(f)(1)]